B-Green85/cdmad/WORKFLOW.md

 - Manual CLI verification (if relevant)
 - Static checks (if available)

-If tests fail, the change is rejected or revised.
+If checks fail, the change is not accepted.

-Model fluency does not override failing checks.
+Failures are analyzed, and debugging may be assisted by a conversational model.
+However, model suggestions do not override failing checks — they are used to help diagnose and refine the patch.

-Verification is the decision boundary.
+Verification is iterative:

-Drift is expected in generative systems.

-Scope expansion, unsolicited refactors, and adjacent “improvements” are common.

-Part of the discipline is staying present enough to detect drift and reassert declared boundaries before accepting changes.
+- Run checks
+- Diagnose failures
+- Refine constraints or implementation
+- Re-run checks

+Acceptance occurs only when deterministic verification passes.

 ---

-## Multi-Model Triangulation

-When possible, I separate generation and critique across different models.

-One model generates proposals (typically as diffs).
-A separate model critiques those proposals against scope, constraints, and likely failure modes.

-Different models exhibit different blind spots.
-Triangulation increases the chance that drift, edge cases, or structural issues are surfaced before I run verification and freeze a commit.

----

-## Step 5 — Manual Audit (Diff Review)
+## Step 5 - Multi-Model Triangulation (Diff Review)

 I review: